 These verses describe a party of motorists, their car breaking down and running out of petrol, finding a blank signpost, which has been repainted but not re-written.
 A Radical passenger holds forth at length about this in the manner of Mr Lingnam, in “The Vortex” (A Diversity of Creatures).

 The others get tired of his rantings and abandon him in the countryside, like the kidnapped constable in “Steam Tactics” (Traffics and Discoveries).
 Like Jevon in “A Friend’s Friend” (Plain Tales from the Hills) he is not heard of again.

 Kipling’s only conspicuous reference to … Clough occurs in The Muse among the Motors.
 “The Bother” parodies “The Bothie of

 name, and substitutes “Hugh the Radical” for Philip Hewson, radical poet.

 It presents an accurate picture of Clough’s technique; but more happens in its eighteen lines than in eighteen pages of “The Bothie’s” dull and leisurely progress.
 Hugh’s ejection from the car seems to imply that Kipling would like to throw Clough overboard, but we must not take the suggestion too seriously; if Kipling disapproves of Clough’s political leanings, he thinks enough of four of his lines to use them for a chapter heading.

 [for “Baa Baa Black Sheep” in Wee Willie Winkie p.
 282]

 Notes on the text

-[Line 2] sprocket a toothed wheel which engages with a chain.
+[Line 2] sprocket: a toothed wheel that engages with a chain.

 ©John McGivering and John Radcliffe 2020 All rights reserved